 Administrator Jeppson outlined the Nevada Administrative Code Chapters 587 for proposed amendment.
 Ms. Jeppson discussed the need for the changes to the department's fee schedules to allow for adequate coverage of administrative costs incurred.
-Ms. Jeppson stressed that several programs, particularly involving export had not been generating the revenue needed to cover program costs.
-In addition, inspectors must meet federal program requirements in performing services and the fee structure currently was not covering the necessary time to complete these expectations and to cover federal fees associated with programs.
-Ms. Jeppson discussed the department's current process of cross training inspectors to assist with adequate coverage of stakeholder inspection needs and to reduce administrative costs along with costs to the public.
-Ms. Jeppson noted that any public comment can be sent to Allen Whitenack for consideration.
+Ms. Jeppson stressed that several programs, had been running at a deficit.
+In addition, inspectors must meet federal program requirements in performing services and the fee structure currently was not covering the requirements as detailed in federal cooperative agreements.
+She discussed that research had been performed on other state fee structures and on the costs of performing services.
+The proposed fees were commensurate with other state fee structures and in some cases remained lower.